-Whether you run iOS or Android, there’s no shortage of freemium recipe apps.
-To help you cut through the noise, we’ve rounded up a handful of our favorite recipe apps, so you can get your grub on without wasting time on dud apps that are loaded with more ads than info.
+Who said our smartphones don’t belong in the kitchen?
+These days, you can use your phone and tablet to pull up a recipe for any dish: Mexican, Italian, Lebanese, or any other cuisine you can dream of.
+Whether you run iOS or Android, there’s no shortage of freemium and reasonably priced recipe apps.
+To help you cut through the noise, we’ve rounded up a handful of our favorites, so you can get your grub on without wasting time on duds that are loaded with more ads than info.

 BBC Good Food (free)

-The BBC doesn’t just make great British TV, it also offers a huge database of more than 10,000 recipes accessed most easily through the BBC Good Food app.
+The BBC doesn’t just make great British TV; it also offers a huge database of more than 10,000 recipes accessed most easily through the BBC Good Food app.
 The app brings together both user-submitted recipes and tested recipes from the BBC Good Food team and celebrity chefs.
 You can create an account and save your favorite recipes into custom collections, as well as rate and save recipes for later.
 Step-by-step guides make sure you know exactly what you’re doing, and it’s easy to share your favorite recipes with family and friends.

 Oh She Glows ($2)

-Food Network in the Kitchen (free)
+Food Network Kitchen (free)

 Allrecipes Dinner Spinner (free)

 Every recipe available from Allrecipes comes from a community of more than 50 million people.
 This extends to the photos, reviews, and ratings, which gives this particular app more of a social feel than others.
 One awesome feature is that you’re able to see what ingredients are on sale near you and what recipes are the cheapest to make on any given day.
-The app will also recommend recipes when you walk into certain stores, which could come in handy if you’re in the mood to make something special, but don’t really know what yet.
+The app will also recommend recipes when you walk into certain stores, which could come in handy if you’re in the mood to make something special but don’t really know what yet.
 Aside from all of that, Allrecipes comes with all the usual features, like the ability to create shopping lists, save your favorite recipes, and filter your search results by diet, cooking time, and foods you don’t like.

 Kitchen Stories (free)